samaradel/www_threefold/www.threefoldtoken.com/content/pto/pto.md

 The ThreeFold Foundation, a transparent tokenized organization with three primary objectives:
 - Using our Token to build a new, neutral, “Edge” Internet;
-- Creating a safe digital currency with real utility backed by real assets; and
+- Creating a digital currency with real utility backed by real assets; and
 - Empowering our Token Holders to work alongside us.

 ## Designated Utility - payment currency for Internet Capacity: